Working Collaboratively to Make Health Care Better in our Community

 With legislation in place, the Transitional Board became the governing entity of the region’s Coordinated Care Organization (CCO) in 2012 and was renamed the Central Oregon Health Council in 2013.

 Today, the COHC continues to catalyze healthcare transformation through innovation, integration, and cross-sector collaboration to create a healthier Central Oregon, not only for individuals on Medicaid, but for all residents.
+The COHC continues it’s work in the following areas:

 Serve as the community governing board for the CCO and connect the CCO, patients, providers, Central Oregon, and resources.